 Figure 6.
-Price of offered new electricity supply contracts for a household customer (annual consumption 5,000 kWh) in different contract types in 2023 (cent/kWh, incl.
+Price of offered new electricity supply contracts for a household customer (annual consumption 5,000 kWh) in different contract types (cent/kWh, incl.
 VAT, excl. grid charges and electricity taxes).

-Based on statistics by Statistics Finland, for a customer with 5,000 kWh annual consumption, the average price paid for electricity excluding taxes and network costs has fallen 37 per cent between December 2022 and 2023.
-Price of electricity distribution grid services including taxes showed a one per cent decrease for all household consumers.
+Based on information from Statistics Finland, for a customer with 5,000 kWh annual consumption, the average price paid for electricity excluding taxes and network costs has fallen in 2024.
+The average price paid in December 2024 was 24 per cent lower than in December 2023.
+Price of electricity distribution grid services excluding taxes has not changed on average between 2023 and 2024.